PABeckett/Jumble-Solver/README.md

 Running the jumbleExec.java file will execute the code. wordRotor.java is a helper class that is needed but is not executable on its own.
 All classes were made in Eclipse, so the reader may wish to comment out package names if they are using a different IDE.

-To input a jumble puzzle, you will need to supply two pieces of information:
+To input a jumble puzzle, you will need to supply two pieces of information through the console:

   1) When prompted to enter scrambled words, enter them without being unscrambled and capitalize letters on squares which have an outline or background.
 For example, if the word is'pakln'  and the second and third characters are highlighted, the input for this word should be 'pAKln'.

   2) When prompted to enter an answer format, refer to the last set of boxes at the bottom.
 Enter a 1 for a box and a 0 for a space, taking care to include leading and trailing zeroes.
-For example, if the answer format is [][][] [][][][] [][][] then this should be represenented as 01110111101110.
+For example, if the answer format is [][][] [][][][] [][][] then this should be represented as 01110111101110.

 All operations take place in main for the time being with pseudo-exceptions causing exits => will continue to work towards a standalone executable.
+Consolidated english words text is also desirable.